Seppli11/ZHAW-Summary/summaries/23FS/CT2/Cache.md

 * Spacial Locality
-  If one byte is read, it is probable that the next few bytes will read as well
+  If one byte is read, it is probable that the next few bytes will read as well This is archived by having a cache which works in blocks.
 * Temporal Locality
-  If one byte is read, it will probably be read again
+  If one byte is read, it will probably be read again This is automatically archived by a cache.

 ```c
 for(int i = 0; i < 10000; i++) {